CompPhysics/MachineLearning/README.md

 ## Introduction

-Probability theory and statistical methods play a central role in science.
+Probability theory and statistical methods play a central role in Science.
 Nowadays we are surrounded by huge amounts of data.
 For example, there are more than one trillion web pages; more than one hour of video is uploaded to YouTube every second, amounting to years of content every day; the genomes of 1000s of people, each of which has a length of more than a billion  base pairs, have